 But when the group of radical feminists protested inside the CBS offices on March 8, 1971, no supportive women’s takeover of the Writers Guild union office, using the copy of the office key I had mailed to the Newsreel women, happened at the same time.

-So Sue and I, along with the other audience members who had been waiting in the Audubon Ballroom for Bernadette, left the hall.
+So Sue and I, along with the other audience members who had been waiting in the Audubon Ballroom for Bernadette, left the hall and returned to her apartment.

 I didn’t bother asking Sue for another date.
 But a few months later, when Sue was looking for some pot, she did telephone me and ask me if I could possibly obtain some grass for her.
 I told her I’d see if I could get some pot or hashish for her.
 But when I went down to Staten Island, no one was home at John’s pad, where I usually had been able to buy some bags of grass or hashish in the past.